Bnaya/typescript-monorepo-toolkit/README.md

 * Find a good name
 * Support `tsconfig.test.json` and similar patterns
 * Support lerna/other monorepo tools that can provider us with the dependency graph

+### Need TypeScript/JavaScript help with your open-source project?
+Feel free to contact me directly!

+### Need TypeScript/JavaScript help in your company?
+[I'm available for consultation](http://bit.ly/2QJ4zk6) :)